 Only after this do they learn how to do constructions with a compass and straight edge.
 In the final unit, they study trigonometry.

+VideoText's Geometry is designed like their algebra course with six modules.
 Instruction is presented on DVDs featuring instructor Tom Clark thoroughly explaining each concept, using examples and animations.
 Students should stop the DVD frequently to answer questions posed (before the instructor does so) or discuss concepts with a parent/teacher.
 Students should not be writing or taking notes while watching.
 After they finish watching the DVD lesson, students can go over the lesson in the Course Notes booklet to make sure they grasped the concepts.
 Then they can begin to work on the exercises in the Student Worktext.
 Worktext exercises again review key terms and present examples with complete solutions before students begin the actual exercises.
 A complete Solutions Manual can be used for checking student work and identifying problem areas.
-Aseparate book of quizzes and tests has two versions of each in case students need to retest.
+A separate book of quizzes and tests has two versions of each in case students need to retest.

-Each of the six modules (labeled A through F) includes three DVDs, Course Notes, Worktext, Solutions Manual, and Instructior's Guide with Detailed Solutions for Progress Tests.
+Each of the six modules (labeled A through F) includes three DVDs, course notes, a worktext, a solutions manual, and the Instructor's Guide with Detailed Solutions for Progress Tests.
 A zipper case for the DVDs is included with the first module.
 Each module comes in a sturdy cardboard case that should be used for storing all the components.
 (Note: You might want to keep teacher materials and solutions manuals separate